-DescriptionBandits are holding up a bank and have taken people hostage, and as a gunslinger, it's your job to shoot them.
-The bank has 12 doors, and the bandits are behind each one of them.
-When they pull a gun out at you when you open a door, you have only a few seconds to shoot them before they shoot you.
-If you shoot them too early (ie: before he sticks his gun out at you), it is considered unfair, and you won't score any points, but if you're too late, he'll shoot you and you lose one of your three lives.
-If you waste too much time, a bandit will come out from one of the doors and stick dynamite on it.
+If a bandit appears behind a door, you have only a few seconds to shoot him before he shoots you.
+If you shoot him too early (i.e. before he sticks his gun out at you), it is considered unfair and gives very little score, but if you're too late, he'll shoot you and you lose one of your three lives.
+Sometimes a bandit will stick dynamite on one of the doors.
 You must then shoot the dynamite to get rid of it.
 If you take too long, the bomb explodes (even if it's offscreen) and you lose a life.

-Some men will carry three to five pieces of gold on top of their heads, and shooting at all of the gold will award you with a bag of gold coins.
+At other times, a cowboy will appear with a stack of hats.
+Shooting off all the hats before the door closes grants a cash deposit and a big score bonus.
 Others will be tied up with rope.
 If you shoot the rope, there's more money for you, because not only will you receive one bag of gold coins, but you'll get three bags of gold coins.

 There are more than ten rounds in Bank Panic, and each one ends when a person behind all 12 doors was able to throw you a bag of gold coins.
 The rounds get difficult the further you get.
 For example, in later rounds, a few bandits will block your shot, and you have to then shoot twice.
-Also, regardless of what round you're on, you can shoot so many bandits before time runs out.
+Also, regardless of what round you're on, there is a time limit.

 Part of the Following Groups

 There are currently no topics for this game.

 1001 Video GamesThe Arcade version of Bank Panic appears in the book 1001 Video Games You Must Play Before You Die by General Editor Tony Mott.